avanitanna/avanitanna.github.io/_projects/fake_news_detection.md

 category: fun
 ---

 In the age of fake news and inspired by graph based machine learning techniques, in this project, I worked with propagation-based approaches and real-world data to help detect fake news.
-Check out our [github](https://github.com/avanitanna/fake-news-detection) repository for more details!
+Check out our <a href="https://github.com/avanitanna/fake-news-detection">github</a> repository for more details!

 I constructed a new dataset based on the MuMiN dataset using Twitter API for tweet extraction.
 I also created an end-to-end data collection framework using Twitter API (v1 and v2 endpoints) that builds a graph structure for Graph Neural Network (GNN) models starting from any root tweets.